bcit-ci/CodeIgniter/user_guide_src/source/libraries/file_uploading.rst

 	.. method:: data([$index = NULL])

-		:param string $data: element to return instead of the full array
+		:param	string	$data: Element to return instead of the full array
+		:returns:	Information about the uploaded file
-		:returns: mixed
+		:rtype:	mixed

 		This is a helper method that returns an array containing all of the data related to the file you uploaded.
 Here is the array prototype::